escribano89/landbot-challenge/README.md

 The chat created using Landbot can be found here: https://chats.landbot.io/v3/H-828120-H1FT7FXKH6JDFW2Q/index.html

 In order to give the desired functionality to the chatbot, we have implemented an API using Django, DRF, and Celery for the async tasks.
-(Further information about the API).
+(Further information about the API [here](https://github.com/escribano89/landbot-challenge/blob/master/docs/api.md)).
 All the notifications (email, slack) have been considered as async tasks, so they are managed by celery without blocking the main execution.
 To apply this decoupling we have used Django Signals to trigger the notification after some event (eg: user signup or assistance request).
 Celery takes care of these tasks using Redis as a broker.
 A Notification table has been included to prepare and build the notifications and check their current status.

 The notifications have been developed to allow the addition of new topics and channels in an easy way, just including the new one in our mapping and implementing the concrete notification (covering it with the corresponding test).